WOR (AM): New Jersey transmitters

 Beginning in 1935, WOR's transmitter was in Carteret, New Jersey.
 The site used two steel lattice towers and a steel cable as a third radiating element.
 The cable hung from a catenary connected to the top of each of the towers.
 This created a lopsided figure-8 pattern intended to cover both the New York City and Philadelphia markets, making WOR the first 50,000 watt directional station in the U.S. Over the years, construction affected WOR's signal strength and WOR sought a new location.
-Circa 1966, the Federal Communications Commission (FCC) issued a construction permit for a new location in Lyndhurst, New Jersey.
+On September 1, 1966, the Federal Communications Commission (FCC) issued a construction permit for a new location in Lyndhurst, New Jersey.
 That location features three full half-wave (692 feet) guyed antennas in a triangular array.
 WOR was within one mile of both AM 1190 WLIB and AM 1010 WINS.
 Thus each WOR tower hosted AM detuning apparatus to prevent adverse distortion of WINS and WLIB radiation patterns.
 Built on hydraulic landfill, the site provides excellent ground conductivity for daytime groundwave radiation.

 At night when conditions are favorable, WOR could be picked up, using very sensitive radio receivers, in parts of Europe and Africa.
 It shares class A status on 710 kHz with KIRO in Seattle.
 WOR and KIRO must protect each other against interference by using directional antennas.
 On September 8, 2006, WOR moved its transmitter a short distance to Rutherford, New Jersey, near the Western Spur of the New Jersey Turnpike.